chat2neil/src_insights/README.md

 One of the main focus areas was to find out whether a GPT model could be used to read complex SQL code and create useful information about the code artefacts (procs, tables, fk relationships) and the dependencies between them.
-The intention was to see if AI can provide a simpler approach to more traditional methods such as using SQL language parsers.
+The intention was to see if AI can provide a simpler approach than traditional language parsing methods.

-Note that GPT stands for Generative Pre-trained Transformer, that is a type of language model that uses a transformer architecture to generate coherent and contextually relevant text.
+GPT stands for Generative Pre-trained Transformer.
+GPT is a type of language model that uses a transformer architecture to generate coherent and contextually relevant text.
 It is a deep learning model that has been pre-trained on a vast amount of text data and can be fine-tuned for specific downstream natural language processing (NLP) tasks.

 The demos make use of a few different API's and frameworks:

-1. [Open AI SDK](https://platform.openai.com/docs/libraries) - simple SDK, easy to learn
+1. [Open AI SDK](https://platform.openai.com/docs/libraries) - Very easy to learn
 2. [langchain](https://python.langchain.com/) - Popular framework that provides abstractions over the top of a broad range of AI technologies.
-Still not to hard to learn, good documentation.
+Relatively easy to learn with good documentation.
 3. [llama-index](https://gpt-index.readthedocs.io/en/latest/guides/primer/usage_pattern.html) - Another popular framework that really shines when implementing Retrieval Augmented Generation (RAG) style programs.
-Supports a range of different content search indices to fit different analysis use cases, such a content summarisation, answering specific questions etc.
+Supports a range of different content search indices to fit different analysis use cases, such a content summarisation, answering specific questions etc.  A bit harder to learn, mainly because the documentation is harder to consume.

 # Findings

 Key findings so far:

-1. You can successfully extract information about key source code elements with quite simple python programs and some well crafted prompts.
-Significantly less complexity than language parsing.
+1. You can successfully extract information about key source code with quite simple python programs.
+Significantly less complex than language parsing.
-2. The time taken to build this was a few hours; most of the time was spent learning about AI ;-)
+2. Short time to implement.
+Most of the time was spent learning about AI ;-)
+3. Inconsistent results:
-3. Not getting ALL the artefacts and sometimes see differences in what is returned from one run to the next, even when "temperature" is set to zero.
+    * Not finding ALL source code elements and sometimes see differences between program executions.
+    * Variability not improved when "temperature" is set to zero.
-4. Sometimes the results aren't formatted correctly either; although these issues could be easily fixed with standard coding techniques, or a second pass through with LLM.
+    * Sometimes the results aren't formatted correctly either; although these issues could be easily fixed with standard coding techniques, or a second pass through with LLM.
-5. The area that was least successful was in extracting all the tables and when trying to find relationships between them by searching for foreign key relationships.
+    * The area that was least successful was in extracting all the tables and when trying to find relationships between them by searching for foreign key relationships.
-6. There are a handful of "levers" that you need to tune to get the best results:
+4. There are a handful of "levers" that you need to tune to get the best results:
     * LLM Model and associated token limit - e.g. GPT3 vs 3.5 or 4.
 Wasn't able to try GPT-4 yet.
     * GPT Model "temperature" - set to 0 for less randomness in the response.
     * Different styles of prompts sent to the LLM.